Sharing your boarding pass online? Here’s the risk you’re ignoring

 Posting a boarding pass on social media feels like a small thing.
 You’re excited about a trip, maybe heading out for a holiday or work, and sharing that moment seems normal.
 But that one photo can expose more than most people realise.
 Also Read: ChatGPT can now help you book the cheapest flights: Check how

 A boarding pass is not just a piece of paper or a QR code.
 It carries key travel and personal details that can be accessed easily if someone knows what to look for.
-Many believe that even a single image is enough for someone to pull out sensitive information.
+Experts and multiple reports have pointed out that even a single image is enough for someone to pull out sensitive information.
 Also Read: How to save places on Google Maps for future trips

 At first, a boarding pass looks pretty basic.
 You see your name, seat number, and flight details, and that’s about it.
 But the barcode or QR code printed on it carries much more.